joeprisk/chrome-picture-looky/README.md

 A simple chrome app to search images

-This is written because I was bored it is not a serious project but a simple play with anglarjs and building a chrome extension without much real use. you can however use this to serach kittens on flickr very easily!
+This is written because I was bored it is not a serious project but a simple play with anglarjs and building a chrome extension without much real use. you can however use this to search kittens on flickr very easily!

 To install this first load bower components